 Nigeria is Africa's largest crypto market by volume, and the 2026 tax reform represents the most significant shift in how the country treats digital assets.
 On June 26, 2025, President Bola Tinubu signed four landmark pieces of legislation: the Nigerian Tax Administration Act (NTAA) 2025, the Nigeria Tax Act (NTA) 2025, the Nigeria Revenue Service Establishment Act, and the Joint Revenue Board Establishment Act.
 All took effect on January 1, 2026.

-What Changed from the Old 10% Rate
+What Changed From the Old 10% CGT Assumption

 What Counts as a Taxable Event